 Is it true that the counsellors at Pardons Canada are fully trained before speaking with the public or handling files?

 Yes.
 Counsellors at Pardons Canada are experts.
 The training process is extensive and ensures that the service we provide our clients is exceptional.

 Why should I hire Pardons Canada to help me?

 The Canadian Criminal Justice system is extensive.
 Even people who work in this field are often subject to serious misconceptions about criminal record retention policies, procedures and laws.
 Pardons Canada is in constant communication with over 1,450 police stations and courts; each with different policies towards record retention and destruction.
 We are updated on a regular basis of policy and regulation changes and remain current with all applicable municipal, provincial, and federal laws.
 Statistics provided by the federal government show that 30-40% of applications prepared by individuals are denied because something is incomplete or incorrect.
-If your application is denied something is incomplete or incorrect, you have to wait at least one year to re-apply.
 In many cases, when individuals prepare pardons on their own it ends up costing them more time and money than necessary.